grinnell-cs/csc151-dh/_eboards/eboard07-1.md

 Pair Programming Pursued
 ------------------------

+_We spent long enough on the introductory material that we skipped this section._

 Discuss with your partner and be ready to answer.

 * What did you find surprising in the readings?